munificent/craftinginterpreters/book/types-of-values.md

 right, that corresponds to the line of source code that the bytecode was compiled from.

+We look into the chunk's debug line array using the current bytecode instruction index *minus one*.
+That's because the interpreter advances past each instruction before executing it.
+So, at the point that we call `runtimeError()`, the failed instruction is the previous one.

 <aside name="stack">

 Just showing the immediate line where the error occurred doesn't provide much